What you should know about self-prescribed pain relief drugs…

 We recommend three steps:

-- Take medication that helps protect the mucous membrane of the stomach.
-This will probably be Proton Pump Inhibitors (PPI) which reduce the production of stomach acid.
+2. Take medication that helps protect the mucous membrane of the stomach.
+This seems to be Proton Pump Inhibitors (PPI) which recede the amount of stomach acid formed.

 The friendly expert team at Shefford Osteopathic Clinic has been helping local people for over 18 years.
 We aim to see you quickly and minimise your pain and discomfort.